harvardinformatics/informatics-website/templates/about_template.md

 ## People

-> :material-check: Click on the person's name or contact icons to view more information about them.
+> :material-check: Click on the person's name, image, or contact icons to view more information about them.

 {{ staff_cards }}